Markieff Morris: Personal life

-Morris' identical twin brother Marcus was selected 14th overall by the Houston Rockets in the 2011 NBA draft.
-Markieff is seven minutes older than Marcus.
-His nickname is "Keef".
+Morris is seven minutes older than his identical twin brother Marcus.
 He is a fan of the Dallas Cowboys, while Marcus is a fan of the Philadelphia Eagles.
+His nickname is "Keef."

 On January 24, 2015, both Markieff and Marcus Morris found themselves involved with two aggravated assault cases as five different men (including the twins and former Baltimore Ravens safety Gerald Bowman) allegedly assaulted a 36-year-old man named Eric Hood outside of the Nina Mason Pulliam Recreation Center in Phoenix, Arizona.
 Hood had previously mentored the Morris twins from high school until the end of their college careers, while the brothers would beat Hood up for "sending an inappropriate text message" to their mother.
 While the case against the Morris brothers was first set up during the summer of 2015, the trial for the twins concluded on October 2, 2017, with both the twins and Gerald Bowman declared as not guilty, while the other people involved (Julius Kane and Christopher Melendez Jr.) confessed their guilt in September 2017.
 Even with their apparent innocence, the incident was not only considered a catalyst for the Suns to trade Marcus to the Detroit Pistons on July 9, 2015; but it was also one of the biggest reasons why the Suns traded Markieff to the Wizards over eight months later on February 18, 2016.

 Morris and his wife, Thereza Wright-Morris, have a daughter.
+The Morris twins helped create the Family Over Everything Foundation, an organization that assists members of under-served communities in Philadelphia and other cities.